collabnix/kubelabs/Helm101/helm-templates.md

 By looking at the above structure, you should be able to see where the deployment and service yamls fit in.
 You will see that there are sample yamls created here.
 However, you will also notice that these yamls are go templates which have placeholders instead of hardcoded values.
 We will be converting our existing yamls into this format.
 But first, update the Chart.yaml file to include relevant metadata for nginx if you require so.
 Generally, the default Chart.yaml is fine.
 You can also optionally modify values.yaml.
 Things such as the number of replicas can be managed here.

 Next, we get to the templating part.
 We will have to convert our existing deployment yaml into a Helm template file.
-This is what the yalm would look like after it is converted:
+This is what the yaml would look like after it is converted:

 ```
 # templates/deployment.yaml